Perfect Pairings & Recipes for

 Active dry yeast

 To map these harmonies, we analysed thousands of ingredients, breaking each one down across 150 flavour dimensions, identifying which notes complement and contrast.
-Our analysis reveals, for example, how flaxseed meal's seminal tones ground active dry yeast, and how sumac's chamomillic notes create a surprising synergy with its bready aroma.
+Our findings reveal, for instance, how oregano's thymus tones can awaken active dry yeast, or how rosemary's rosmarinic notes create an unexpectedly harmonious bridge with the bready aroma.

 Flavour Profile Of Active Dry Yeast Across 150 Dimensions Of Flavour

-An ingredient's flavour stems from its core characteristics, such as maillard, acidic, or earthy, combined with layers of subtle flavour notes (outer bars).
+An ingredient's flavour stems from its core characteristics, such as maillard, sweet, or acidic, combined with layers of subtle flavour notes (outer bars).
 For a balanced dish, pair ingredients with a variety of core flavours, and choose complementary aroma notes for harmony.

-The recipes below provide inspiration for pairing active dry yeast with sumac.
+The recipes below provide inspiration for pairing active dry yeast with rosemary.

 • Harmonious Flavours Of Active Dry Yeast

-Just as our analysis revealed that yeast and seedy notes are often used together, we can identify the full profile of flavours that harmonise with each of the flavours present in active dry yeast.
-For instance, the glutamic notes of active dry yeast are strongly associated with hot and oniony notes.
+Just as our statistical analysis showed that yeast and rosemary flavour notes often complement each other, we can identify the full profile of flavours that harmonise with each of the flavour notes present in active dry yeast.
+For instance, the glutamic notes of active dry yeast are strongly associated with basil-like and green accents.

-The aroma accents associated with the various notes of active dry yeast can be seen highlighted in the pink bars below.
+The accents linked to the various accents of active dry yeast can be seen highlighted in the pink bars below.

 Flavour Profile Of Active Dry Yeast And Its Complementary Flavour Notes